just-buildsystem/justbuild/doc/concepts/multi-repo.md

 of the remaining entries depends on the scheme (see "Root Naming Schemes" below).

-Additionally, the key `"main"` (with default `""`) specifies the main repository.
+Additionally, the optional key `"main"` specifies the main repository (if omitted, the repository with the lexicographically-first name is used).
 The target to be built (as specified on the command line) is taken from this repository.
 Also, the command-line arguments `-w`, `--target_root`, etc, apply to this repository.
 If no option `-w` is given and `"workspace_root"` is not specified in the